Ekis2k/Ekis2k.github.io/_posts/2017-11-14-robotsdottxt.markdown

 ---
 layout: post
-title:  "robots.txt and how i did it"
+title:  "Robots.txt and how i did it"
 date:   2017-11-14 12:22:44 +0100
 categories: blogpost
 ---